Translated from English by gtranslate.io

-Here you can set up the default service for calculating routes for Navigate to feature and the Route planner.
-Locus has its own service LoRouter but it can also cooperate with external routers.
-Each service has specific properties, some is functional online-only, some works offline (after downloading offline navigation data).
+Here you can select the default service for calculating routes for Navigate to feature and the Route planner.
+Locus Map has its own service LoRouter but it can also cooperate with external routers.
+Each service has specific properties, some are functional online only, and some work offline (after downloading offline navigation data).

 Available only with Premium Gold

 This service offers 9 routing profiles and works offline.
 To make it work, you have to download offline routing data.
 Open the additional menu to manage the routing data downloader and automatic updates:

 You can download offline routing data in advance which we strongly recommend - or you'll be prompted to download them additionally while planning a route.

 You can download routing data also from Locus Store.
 Each offline map offers an additional link for download of the data for the area covered by the map:

 Routing data is automatically updated.
 You can set the update interval from 4 days to 2 months: